Choose from 100s of elite activity and accommodation options.

 Paintballing - Bath's paintball course is the perfect place to engage the boys in stag warfare on your big weekend.
-With 20 different game zones, no two battles will ever be the same, and with 100 paintballs included in your package, you've got plenty of ammo to unleash upon the
+With 20 different game zones, no two battles will ever be the same, and with 100 paintballs included in your package, you've got plenty of ammo to unleash upon the enemy!

-Les Miserables - While some stags might have been Les Mis after being dragged to watch this smash hit musical movie in cinemas by the missus, it's more than likely that there's a few lads who actually, wait for it...
-ENJOYED Les Miserables?!?!
+Les Miserables - While some stags might have been Les Mis after being dragged to watch this smash-hit musical movie in cinemas by the missus, it's more than likely that there are a few lads who actually, wait for it...
+ENJOYED Les Miserables!
 Bath's streets made for a very convincing Paris in the film, and the city's famous weir was the filming location for Russell Crowe's untimely demise - some say you can still see his artificial body double bobbing up and down in the river...

-SouthGate - Whether it's to pick up a few toiletries that you forgot to pack or to buy some killer new threads to impress the ladies on the dance floor tonight, Bath's up market shopping district is sure to have what you need.
-Plus it's right next to Maccy D's, so if you're feeling the hanger you can wrap your laughing gear around a Big Mac and carry on - no rest for the wicked boys!
+SouthGate - Whether it's to pick up a few toiletries that you forgot to pack or to buy some killer new threads to impress the ladies on the dance floor tonight, Bath's upmarket shopping district is sure to have what you need.
+Plus it's right next to Maccy D's, so if you're feeling the hanger you can wrap your laughing gear around a Big Mac and carry on - no rest for the wicked, boys!

-Bath Golf Course - Just opposite Victoria Park, Bath's premiere golf course is the perfect place to enjoy a few rounds with the boys while catching up on all the latest banter from back home - and it's another opportunity to completely show up your best mates with your epic golfing skills, obviously.
+Bath Golf Course - Just opposite Victoria Park, Bath's premier golf course is the perfect place to enjoy a few rounds with the boys while catching up on all the latest banter from back home - and it's another opportunity to completely show up your best mates with your epic golfing skills, obviously.

 Escape Games - Bath's Escape Games are some of the best in the UK - it'll take all your wit and determination to solve the challenges and break out of these traps in the time limit - or you might just be stuck in there forever... imagine The Cube mixed with Saw without Phillip Schofield's helping hand and you've got a good idea of what you'll face in this thrilling activity!

-Hidden Treasure - In 2007, archeologists found a hoard of 17,500 Roman coins in the foundations of the Gainsborough Bath Spa.
-Talk about saving the pennies lads!
+Hidden Treasure - In 2007, archaeologists found a hoard of 17,500 Roman coins in the foundations of the Gainsborough Bath Spa.
+Talk about saving the pennies, lads!
 Wonder what they were after with all that dosh?
 More importantly, how much is it worth now...
 (For the record, it took a massive £372,500 grant from The Heritage Lottery Fund for the council to be able to buy the hoard!)

 Uranus - William Herschel discovered Uranus in his back garden - oi, stop laughing, yeah, you at the back!

 Architecture - The Georgian/Roman architecture is usually the first thing you notice on arrival in this awesome city, but did you know that the Royal Crescent and the exclusive Circus was built to represent the sun and moon?
-Somebody call Kevin McCloud, because we've found some Grand Designs...
+Somebody call Kevin McCloud because we've found some Grand Designs...

-Frankenstein - Without Bath, Mary Shelley would never have been inspired to finish writing her famous novel Frankenstein.
+Frankenstein - Without Bath, Mary Shelley would never have been inspired to finish writing her famous novel, Frankenstein.
 We're not sure if that's a compliment or not to be honest...

 Precious streets - Bath is the only UK city to have been declared a UNESCO World Heritage Site.
 That's right, wherever you walk in Bath, you're treading on protected, historic ground... although the Romans and the Georgians had a good time here, so why can't you?!?

-VOLCANOES - It's a little known fact that the city sits in the mouth of a long-dormant volcano - hence the famous hot springs.
+Volcanoes - It's a little known fact that the city sits in the mouth of a long-dormant volcano - hence the famous hot springs.
 Don't worry though, it's been extinct for millennia, although you never know when it could wake up...

 Facebook - Show your support for local heroes Bath Rugby and keep up to date with all the team news, and who knows, you could pick up a few pearls of rugby knowledge to wow your fellow stags with if you decide to watch a game during your stay.
-Follow Komedia Bath for up-to-date listings on which comedy acts are in town when you are - you could end up seeing one of your current favorites!
+Follow Komedia Bath for up-to-date listings on which comedy acts are in town when you are - you could end up seeing one of your current favourites!

 Want to lord it like a Roman emperor on your stag do?
-If that sounds about right, then look no further than Bath, the quintessential Roman city of decadence and debauchery which has everything set up to make sure your big weekend turns out an absolute stag-us maximus!
-Stroll around incredible historic streets and take in the kind of sights which tourists travel from the other side of the world to see and enjoy a wide range of fine indoor and outdoor activities fit for only king of stag dos.
-Bath is a truly amazing UNESCO recognised world city which is small but perfectly formed, meaning that getting around bars and clubs at night is a piece of cake - if you and the boys have never visited this incredible city before, then make sure it hits the top of your list!
+If that sounds about right, then look no further than Bath, the quintessential Roman city of decadence and debauchery which has everything set up to make sure your big weekend turns out an absolute Stag-us Maximus!
+Stroll around incredible historic streets and take in the kind of sights which tourists travel from the other side of the world to see and enjoy a wide range of fine indoor and outdoor activities fit for the only king of stag dos.
+Bath is a truly amazing UNESCO-recognised world city which is small but perfectly formed, meaning that getting around bars and clubs at night is a piece of cake - if you and the boys have never visited this incredible city before, then make sure it hits the top of your list!
 When you’re keen to keep things classy on your Bath stag do, it really is the number 1.

 Bath is a really cultural city which has a strong connection with tourism and visitors, so there’s always something going on, from highbrow literary festivals to tasty treats at food events all year round.
-Towards the end of the year, check out the Christmas markets which bring visitors from all over the UK to Bath – enjoy mulled cider out on the streets, tasty seasonal food and Christmas spirit a plenty!
+Towards the end of the year, check out the Christmas markets which bring visitors from all over the UK to Bath – enjoy mulled cider out on the streets, tasty seasonal food and Christmas spirit aplenty!
 If you’re feeling peckish, the Great Bath Feast in October should have something to suit.
 Spanning the whole month, catch demonstrations, meals and tasters all over the city.
 Also in October, the annual Bath Chilli festival adds a little spice to the University of Bath and is perfect for those who really do like it hot!

 Being a small city, Bath is really easy to navigate and so it’s ideal for those who are new to the area.
 When the sun goes down, George Street is the place to be, where great continental-style al fresco bars work well for summer or cosy pubs which rock in winter.
 The streets in and around the train station are the number one for clubs and watering holes favoured both by the huge student population and a swankier breed of clientele which heads up nightlife here in the city.